Three tales that take the reader through the noir corridors of violated innocence, abuse and murderous revenge

 Paul Pattwell, Library Administrator, Newark Public Library, former manager of the New Jersey Information Center, an archive for Newark and New Jersey history.

-I have finally settled into reading his novel and I love it!!!
+I have finally settled into reading Steve Bassett's book and I love it!!!
 I am enjoying it so.
 I love the milieu, the dialogue, the characters, the story, everything.
 I can't wait to finish it and pass it on to my husband who will love it as well.
 He may even recognize some of the characters from hearing his father's and grandfather's stories of growing up poor in Philadelphia, which wasn't all that different from Newark.
 I love Steve's style and I find it very readable and very, very cinematic.
 Has he given thought to rewriting it as a screenplay.
 I really think it would make a great film!!!

 In Development.
 Coming in 2019